-Women’s rights organisations in 18 countries (Afghanistan, Bangladesh, Bhutan, Cambodia, India, Indonesia, Laos, Malaysia, Maldives, Mongolia, Myanmar, Nepal, Pakistan, Philippines, Sri Lanka, Thailand, Timor-Leste, and Vietnam) are eligible to apply for this programme under three grant categories.
+Organisations and networks in 17 countries (Bangladesh, Bhutan, Cambodia, India, Indonesia, Laos, Malaysia, Maldives, Mongolia, Myanmar, Nepal, Pakistan, Philippines, Sri Lanka, Thailand, Timor-Leste, and Vietnam) are eligible to apply for this programme under three grant categories.
 The categories are based on organisations’ size and scope of work.

 - Frontline Defenders grants (up to EUR48,600 for 33 months) are for organisations and networks led women, girls, trans, and intersex persons working directly with communities on mobilisation and leadership building at the community and sub-national levels.
 Groups must be based in rural areas or small towns, or working with marginalised communities in urban areas.
 Ongoing programmes/ interventions would be given a preference.

 - Amplifying Voices grants (up to EUR206,600 for 33 months) are for organisations and networks led by women, girls, trans, and intersex persons working on campaigns, knowledge, and capacity building, research, and evidence-based advocacy at the national and/or sub-regional levels.